Particular/docs.particular.net/tutorials/nservicebus-step-by-step/1-getting-started/tutorial.md

 >
 > Alternatively, in the code snippet's **Copy/Edit** menu you will find a **Copy usings** item that will copy the namespaces used by the snippet to your clipboard.

-Now that we have a `Main` method, let's take a look at the code we're going to add, analyzing the importance of each line.
+Now that we have a `Main` method, let's discuss the importance of each line we're going to add to it.
 First, add the following code to the `Main` method:

 snippet: Main